How to enable Remote Desktop using Command Prompt on Windows 10

 netsh advfirewall firewall set rule group="remote desktop" new enable=No

-After you complete the steps, the Remote Desktop service will be disabled, and the Windows Firewall port will be closed.
+After you complete the steps, the Remote Desktop service will be turned off, and the Windows Firewall port will be closed.

-We focus this guide on Command Prompt, but you can use the same commands to manage the remote desktop protocol using PowerShell.
+This guide focuses on Command Prompt, but you can use the same commands to manage the remote desktop protocol using PowerShell.